pulumi/training/azure-typescript/1_stack-basics/EXERCISES.md

 - https://www.pulumi.com/docs/intro/concepts/stack/#outputs

 # Exercise 2:
-Use stack configuration to set the resource group name instead of using the hard-coded, string 'resource_group'
+Use stack configuration to set the resource group name instead of using the hard-coded, string 'resourceGroup'
 Hint: Require a configuration parameter named "base_name" that you can then use as a basis for resource names.

 Related Docs: